petrosgk/L-Game-DQN/README.md

 # L Game DQN

 Implementation of the L Game, using Deep-Q Learning for training the AI player.
+Using variable size batch updates to accelerate training by mitigating loss of the rare reward signal.

+Trained agent (AI) vs. random player:

+Trained agent vs. trained agent: